Chapter 20: Plans

 The City of Farr

-Jonathan trudged toward the inn, relieved Greysun had fallen for his ruse.
+Jonathan trudged toward the daikon’s inn.
+Greysun had fallen for his ruse.
 Otherwise, he would be dead.

-One of Lafferty’s tunics was hung out to dry.
-Jon took it, feeling guilty.
-He scribbled a brief apology, and left six baden in its place.
-He wished he had more to give.
+One of Lafferty’s tunics hung on a line to dry.
+He felt guilty but took it.
+He scribbled a brief apology and left six baden in its place.

 “Wear that?
 I’ll swim in it.”

-“Belt it around you, as if it were a hand-me-down.
-What could be less like a soldier than clothes that don’t fit?”
+“Cinch your belt.
+What could be less like a soldier than clothes that do not fit?”

 Albirt’s mouth opened, but no sounds emerged.
-Then he nodded and donned the garment, making him look even younger than the boy-man he was.
+When he donned the garment, he looked even younger than the boy-man he was.

 “I need to rest and recover, but that will have to wait until we reach my friend’s inn.”

-Jonathan forced himself to sit straight and keep a normal gate, but could only ride a mile.
-He led them deep in the woods and slept for hours.
+Jonathan forced himself to sit straight and keep a normal gait.
+But after only a mile, he was dozing off.
+He led them deep into the woods and slept again.

-When he finally woke, Albirt sat against a tree stripping seed heads off grasses, watching him.
+When he finally woke in the morning, Albirt sat, watching him, stripping seed heads off grasses.

 “Albirt, how did you become a militet?”

 “My parents had trouble feeding my six siblings.
-I was ten when I asked my older brother, Benjamin, to take me to the Fairness Crossing Garrison.
-There, Ben accepted the enlistment bounty so my family could buy seed.
+I was ten when I asked my older brother to take me to the Fairness Crossing Garrison.
+There, Yacob accepted the enlistment bounty so my family could buy seed.
 Many of the crops had failed that year.”

 “I have heard such stories before.
-As freedom is curtailed, the common welfare is weakened and the people become poorer.
+As they curtail freedom, the common welfare weakens, and the people become poorer.
 Evil men benefit from this.”

-It would take at least two weeks to ride to the Lion & Tiger, even with the extra horse.
-As they rode, Jon learned more about his young accomplice.
+It took two weeks to ride to the Lion and Tiger Inn, even with the extra horse.
+As they rode, Jonathan learned more about his young accomplice.
 The pair avoided roads and other travelers, finally arriving at the inn.
-Jonathan introduced Albirt to Daryl Andrews, the proprietor, and his daughters, Charmaine and Missy.
+Daryl Andrews, the proprietor, grinned broadly as he came out and greeted them.
 Daryl was an alias.
-His friend, Willam Miles, had taken the name of his dead brother-in-law when he was led by the spirit to remain home after their last mission.
-Willam too was hunted by the soldiers of the Lord of Lorness.
+He, too, was hunted by the Earl of Lorness.

 Farr Castle

-Undersecretary George Rosewud plastered a smile on his face as the two muscular black-robes escorted him briskly through a dark, unused servant’s passage deep within Farr Castle.
-He’d come to witness Gaelib’s triumph over Otual but, yesterday in the Main Hall, King Sagen had exiled the knight.
-So, George had made himself scarce, but hadn’t done so well enough.
+George Rosewud wore a tight smile as two black robes divested him of his shillelagh and guided him through the dark servant’s passage in Farr Castle.
+He’d come to the castle to witness Gaelib’s triumph over Otual, but yesterday in the Main Hall, King Sagen had exiled the knight.
+So George had made himself scarce but hadn’t done so well enough.

-The Lord of Lorness had to be furious.
+The Earl of Lorness had to be furious.
 Therefore, this was most definitely not the moment to be brought before him.

 The dimly lit corridor reminded George of the ways to some of Gaelib’s playrooms.
-In particular, there was a…
+In particular, a…

 As the door to the small torture chamber opened, Rosewud’s bowels almost let go.